rafa-rrayes/Mini-Engine/README.md

 ## Documentation

-The documentation isn't complete yet.
+The documentation isn't complete yet, and it is outdated.
 You can access it in Github.
 There are also examples.